-Determinations are legally binding decisions made by the Ministry of Business, Innovation and Employment (MBIE) about matters of doubt or dispute to do with building work.
-The Building Act 2004 includes powers for the management of buildings located in a designated area following an emergency; some of these powers can be the subject of a determination.
+The Building Act 2004 includes powers for the management of buildings located in a designated area following an emergency.
+Some of these powers can be the subject of a determination.

 Powers of decision relating to buildings affected by emergency

-The Building Act includes the ability for a territorial authority or the relevant Ministers to designate an area under section 133BC of the Act following an emergency.
-Specified powers can be exercised by 'responsible persons' (as outlined by sections 133BJ and 133BK of the Act) for the management of buildings located in a designated area.
+The Building Act (at section 133BC) allows for a territorial authority or the relevant Ministers to designate an area following an emergency.
+Specified powers can then be exercised by 'responsible persons' (as outlined by sections 133BJ and 133BK of the Act) for the management of buildings located in the designated area.
 Some of these powers can be the subject of a determination.

-This page relates specifically to determinations regarding the power of decision relating to buildings affected by emergency.
+This page relates specifically to determinations regarding the power of decision where buildings are affected by emergency.

 What a determination can decide (relating to powers of decision relating to buildings affected by emergency)